wkhere/stackless/Doc/library/threading.rst

    *target* is the callable object to be invoked by the :meth:`run` method.
    Defaults to ``None``, meaning nothing is called.

    *name* is the thread name.
 By default, a unique name is constructed of the form "Thread-*N*" where *N* is a small decimal number.

    *args* is the argument tuple for the target invocation.
 Defaults to ``()``.

    *kwargs* is a dictionary of keyword arguments for the target invocation.
    Defaults to ``{}``.

    If the subclass overrides the constructor, it must make sure to invoke the base class constructor (``Thread.__init__()``) before doing anything else to the thread.

-.. method:: Thread.start()
+   .. method:: start()

       Start the thread's activity.

       It must be called at most once per thread object.
 It arranges for the object's :meth:`run` method to be invoked in a separate thread of control.

       This method will raise a :exc:`RuntimeException` if called more than once on the same thread object.

-.. method:: Thread.run()
+   .. method:: run()

       Method representing the thread's activity.

       You may override this method in a subclass.
 The standard :meth:`run` method invokes the callable object passed to the object's constructor as the *target* argument, if any, with sequential and keyword arguments taken from the *args* and *kwargs* arguments, respectively.

-.. method:: Thread.join([timeout])
+   .. method:: join(timeout=None)

       Wait until the thread terminates.
 This blocks the calling thread until the thread whose :meth:`join` method is called terminates -- either normally or through an unhandled exception -- or until the optional timeout occurs.

       When the *timeout* argument is present and not ``None``, it should be a floating point number specifying a timeout for the operation in seconds (or fractions thereof).
 As :meth:`join` always returns ``None``, you must call :meth:`is_alive` after :meth:`join` to decide whether a timeout happened -- if the thread is still alive, the :meth:`join` call timed out.

       When the *timeout* argument is not present or ``None``, the operation will block until the thread terminates.

       A thread can be :meth:`join`\ ed many times.

       :meth:`join` raises a :exc:`RuntimeError` if an attempt is made to join the current thread as that would cause a deadlock.
 It is also an error to :meth:`join` a thread before it has been started and attempts to do so raises the same exception.

-.. attribute:: Thread.name
+   .. attribute:: name

       A string used for identification purposes only.
 It has no semantics.
       Multiple threads may be given the same name.
 The initial name is set by the constructor.

-.. method:: Thread.getName()
+   .. method:: getName()
-            Thread.setName()
+               setName()

       Old getter/setter API for :attr:`~Thread.name`; use it directly as a property instead.

-.. attribute:: Thread.ident
+   .. attribute:: ident

       The 'thread identifier' of this thread or ``None`` if the thread has not been started.
 This is a nonzero integer.
 See the :func:`thread.get_ident()` function.
 Thread identifiers may be recycled when a thread exits and another thread is created.
 The identifier is available even after the thread has exited.

-.. method:: Thread.is_alive()
+   .. method:: is_alive()

       Return whether the thread is alive.

-   Roughly, a thread is alive from the moment the :meth:`start` method returns until its :meth:`run` method terminates.
-The module function :func:`enumerate` returns a list of all alive threads.
+      This method returns ``True`` just before the :meth:`run` method starts until just after the :meth:`run` method terminates.
+The module function :func:`.enumerate` returns a list of all alive threads.

-.. attribute:: Thread.daemon
+   .. attribute:: daemon

       A boolean value indicating whether this thread is a daemon thread (True) or not (False).
 This must be set before :meth:`start` is called, otherwise :exc:`RuntimeError` is raised.
 Its initial value is inherited from the creating thread; the main thread is not a daemon thread and therefore all threads created in the main thread default to :attr:`daemon` = ``False``.

       The entire Python program exits when no alive non-daemon threads are left.

-.. method:: Thread.isDaemon()
+   .. method:: isDaemon()
-            Thread.setDaemon()
+               setDaemon()

       Old getter/setter API for :attr:`~Thread.daemon`; use it directly as a property instead.

 .. _lock-objects: